 READ MORE: My Dog Barks at Random Noises

 Group training classes teach your dog basic behaviors and tricks, but they also teach them confidence and give you, as their owner, options for how to calm them down.
 For example, when dogs are overstimulated, using the cue "Watch Me" taught in training classes can bring their focus back to you to calm them back down, and "Relax on a Mat" is another self-soothing skill dogs may learn in classes.

-Rescuing a dog is an amazing experience, but many dogs are already adults when we rescue them.
-In those cases, you have no control and often no knowledge of how your dog was socialized in that early, crucial period.
+Puppy socialization is easy because you know from the first time just what experiences your dog has had.
+Rescuing an adult or senior dog is an amazing experience for you and for the dog's life, but many dogs are already adults when we rescue them.
+In those cases, you have no control and often no knowledge of whether your dog had a negative experience in that early, crucial period.
 You'll probably have to make some observations before you can pinpoint exactly what kind of socialization your dog might need.
 Take note of the dog's body language in different settings.
 A tucked tail, flat ears, excessive lip licking, and shaking are all signs of a nervous or scared dog.

-The best way to address any problems in your new rescue's socialization is by starting small and keeping your interactions short.
+The best way to address any problems in your new rescue's socialization experiences is by starting small and keeping your interactions short.
+Allow them to get used to new sights and new situations with their new family members.
 Use the same principles we've outlined for any other dogs, and don't hesitate to call in a qualified dog trainer to help you.

 It may take your dog a little time to build confidence.
 But if you stick to positive reinforcement and have patience, you'll soon have a socialized, well-adjusted dog who will love you all the more for taking the time to make their world happy and comfortable.